-Meet Mia Shute, a senior biological sciences major, psychology minor, and honors student who earns free housing through her job as a Community Assistant, formerly known as Resident Assistants in student housing.
+Meet Mia S. a senior biological sciences major, psychology minor, and honors student who earns free housing through her job as a Community Assistant, formerly known as Resident Assistants in student housing.
 Mia is from Mullica Hill, NJ (Gloucester County), located about 15 minutes away from Rowan.
 She lived in Holly Pointe this past year as a Community Assistant […]

-Dance & Elementary Education Major Gets Ahead Through Summer Classes
+Dance Major Progress Through Summer Study

-Today, we hear from Isabella Shainline, a junior English Education major, Photography minor, and John H. Martinson Honors College student from Pitman, NJ (Gloucester County).
+Today, we hear from Isabella S, a junior English Education major, Photography minor, and John H. Martinson Honors College student from Pitman, NJ (Gloucester County).
 Isabella co-founded Business Hall’s Creatives 230, which is an interdisciplinary learning lab for creatives and entrepreneurial students.
 “Last year, my photography professor Jenny Drumgoole and I went over to Business […]

 Rowan University Biological Sciences Major Mia Shute Shares Her Aspirations for the Future